 Semi-permanent hair color is a great way to switch up your hair color without damaging the strands.
-Unlike permanent colors, it does not penetrate your hair but rather coats it.
+Along with other hair treatment products, semi-permanent hair dye can be used to achieve unique and creative hairstyling looks.
+Unlike permanent colors, this hair product does not penetrate your hair but rather coats it.
 It does not contain harsh chemicals, such as hydrogen peroxide and ammonia, which can damage your hair and affect your health.

 Semi-permanent dyes are generally applied after shampooing and drying the hair.
 The product is kept on the hair for about 20 minutes before rinsing thoroughly.

 Since it fades with each wash, getting rid of semi-permanent hair dye is not too hard.
 Here are some ways to remove semi-permanent hair color at home.

 Baking soda helps cleanse product buildup from the hair.
 Since semi-permanent hair colors sit on your strands rather than seeping in, this ingredient works perfectly to remove them.

 - 1 tablespoon of baking soda

 Note: Whether you require less or more of this mixture, remember to add the ingredients in equal parts.

 Powdered vitamin C is a popular hack used by beauty bloggers to lighten the hair color.